About the Data

-These survey results were collected in 2016.
-Survey responses for 2017 are currently being collected.
+These survey results were collected in 2017.

 What is a Physician Organization?

 Many doctors in Michigan belong to groups called Physician Organizations (POs).
 Physician Organizations help providers share information about best practices for treatment, which helps providers improve the quality of your care.
 Many POs, including those included in these reports, work with their physicians and other providers to improve patients' experience when they visit the practice.
 POs also work with their physicians to help keep costs down so that medical care is more affordable.
 Physician Organizations are made up of providers in many specialties in offices and clinics throughout Michigan.
-Physician Organizations vary widely in the number of physicians and the location of the physician offices included in each PO.
+Physician Organizations vary widely in the number of providers and the location of the physician offices included in each PO.